By Dr. Josh Axe

 A little known fact is that there are at least 16 different types of collagen within the human body.
 These include collagen types 1, 2, 3, 5 and 10.

-The vast majority of the collagen — between 80 percent and 90 percent — consists of types 1, 2 and 3.
-Type 1 collagen specifically accounts for almost 90 percent of the body’s supply according to some findings.
+The vast majority of the collagen — between 80 percent and 90 percent — consists of types 1, 2 and 3, with type 1 making up the vast majority of the body's collagen.

 There are also different types of collagen found in certain foods or used to create collagen products and supplements.